boshtannik/embedded-nano-mesh/README.md

 - Decentralized messaging

-While initially designed to be able to run on Atmega328p chips, so as well as it runs on this platform - it shall run everywhere. the code is no moret tied to Atmega328p and but can be forked and ported to other platforms.
+While initially designed to be able to run on Atmega328p chips, so as well as it runs on this platform - it can be ported to many other platforms, which are supported by embedded-hal.

 Potentially this protocol can be run on other platforms.
 (Not tested yet, instead of Atmega328p) It is done by generic behaviour being moved out of implementation